absmach/magistrala-docs/docs/messaging.md

 Subtopics are generic and multilevel.
 You can use almost any suffix with any depth.

-Topics with subtopics are propagated to NATS broker in the following format `channels.<channel_id>.<optional_subtopic>`.
+Topics with subtopics are propagated to Message broker in the following format `channels.<channel_id>.<optional_subtopic>`.

-Our example topic `channels/<channel_id>/messages/bedroom/temperature` will be translated to appropriate NATS topic `channels.<channel_id>.bedroom.temperature`.
+Our example topic `channels/<channel_id>/messages/bedroom/temperature` will be translated to appropriate Message Broker topic `channels.<channel_id>.bedroom.temperature`.

 You can use multilevel subtopics, that have multiple parts.
 These parts are separated by `.` or `/` separators.
 When you use combination of these two, have in mind that behind the scene, `/` separator will be replaced with `.`.
 Every empty part of subtopic will be removed.
 What this means is that subtopic `a///b` is equivalent to `a/b`.
-When you want to subscribe, you can use NATS wildcards `*` and `>`.
+When you want to subscribe, you can use the default Message Broker, NATS, wildcards `*` and `>`.
 Every subtopic part can have `*` or `>` as it's value, but if there is any other character beside these wildcards, subtopic will be invalid.
 What this means is that subtopics such as `a.b*c.d` will be invalid, while `a.b.*.c.d` will be valid.

 Authorization is done on channel level, so you only have to have access to channel in order to have access to it's subtopics.

 **Note:** When using MQTT, it's recommended that you use standard MQTT wildcards `+` and `#`.

-For more information and examples checkout [official nats.io documentation](https://nats.io/documentation/writing_applications/subscribing/)
+For more information and examples checkout [official nats.io documentation](https://nats.io/documentation/writing_applications/subscribing/), [official rabbitmq documentation](https://www.rabbitmq.com/documentation.html), [official vernemq documentation](https://docs.vernemq.com/) and [official kafka documentation](https://kafka.apache.org/documentation/)